CosmoQuestX/Rocket-Bot/README.md

 Rocket is a bot that was created using current and stable features.
 They are:

-🌍 Botkit: a handy bot building
+🌍 Botkit: a handy bot designing tool

 🌎 frameworkDiscord.js: a node module for connecting to the Discord API